 For this article we will focus on balance sheet reconciliation – what it is and its role in the close.

-On one level, balance sheet reconciliation is the comparison of the account’s general ledger trial balance with another source, be it internal, such as a sub-ledger, or external, such as a bank statement.
+On one level, balance sheet reconciliation is the comparison of the account’s general ledger trial balance with another source, be it internal, such as a sub-ledger or external, such as a bank statement.
 But it can also involve substantiating the general ledger account by analyzing line items in the account.
 This is to make sure you have recorded and accounted for every transaction in your business – and applied the proper classification in the process.

-Reconciling your company’s balance sheet is an essential part of the financial close at the end of an accounting period because the accuracy of a company’s balance sheet ensures the accounting department and business decision makers have a clear view of the company’s financial position.
+Reconciling your company’s balance sheet is an essential part of the financial close at the end of an accounting period because the accuracy of a company’s balance sheet ensures the accounting department and business decision-makers have a clear view of the company’s financial position.
 At the same time, this information is often used by outside advisors such as bankers and insurers to evaluate the creditworthiness of your business.
 And having accurate and timely disclosures is vital when looking to attract investors.

-However, the lack of bandwidth and time pressure means many organizations and their finance teams are actually forced into doing most reconciliations, not just the high-risk accounts, outside of the financial close.
+However, the lack of bandwidth and time pressure means many organizations and their finance teams are forced into doing most reconciliations, not just the high-risk accounts, outside of the financial close.

 The rationale for moving the reconciliation process inside the financial close is compelling.
 If things are done correctly upstream, it lessens the need for reconciliation.